oiivantsov/transport-streaming-lakehouse/README.md

 ## Target Audience

-While this project is demonstrated on public transport data, the underlying **streaming Lakehouse design** applies to a wide range of industries.
+While this project is demonstrated on public transport data, the underlying streaming Lakehouse design applies to a wide range of industries.
-It is especially relevant for organizations that need to process **millions of events per day** in a **cost-effective, open-source environment**:
+It is especially relevant for organizations that need to process millions of events per day in a cost-effective, open-source environment:

 * **Startups and mid-sized businesses** – building scalable products without committing to expensive managed platforms.
 * **IoT and mobility** – processing millions of device and vehicle events per day in real time.